micro-enterprise

 Micro-enterprise or Micro business is a small business with ten or fewer employees with defined turnover and investment capital.
 Most of these businesses are self-funded and proprietorship in structure.

 The government of India and several state governments also provide loans and subsidies to encourage micro-enterprises and the new breed of entrepreneurs.
+Register and download MSME certificate in few easy steps.

 Micro enterprises are easy to start and the most common category of business.
 Low start-up cost makes them accessible and generates employment opportunities in rural, semi-urban, and financially underprivileged sections of society.